Competitive dodgeball rule changes

 When you get out, you must immediately raise your hand and leave the court along the back wall.

-You can only hold the ball for 10 seconds; after 10 seconds, the ball must be turned over.
+You can only hold the ball for 10 seconds; after 10 seconds, the ball must be turned over to the other team (bouncing on the other side of the line doesn’t count as a turnover).
 This rule is in place to prevent stalling and encourage continuous play.

 You’re “out” if: